SoftBank's Masayoshi Son visits India, attends Oyo founder's wedding reception, meets top start-up CEOs

 SoftBank Group founder Masayoshi Son made a whirlwind visit to India on Tuesday and attended the wedding reception of Oyo founder Ritesh Agarwal and also met top start-up founders and CEOs in New Delhi.

-Son met a set of top Indian start-up founders and CEOs, including Paytm's Vijay Shekhar Sharma, Flipkart's Kalyan Krishnamurthy, Lenskar's Peyush Bansal among others.
+Son met a set of top Indian start-up founders and CEOs, including Paytm's Vijay Shekhar Sharma, Flipkart's Kalyan Krishnamurthy, Lenskart's Peyush Bansal among others.

 "Ultimate joy today, seeing Masa smiling, happy and enjoying his India trip.
 Everyone of us had tons of gratitude for his belief and support given to our Startups," tweeted Paytm founder Vijay Shekhar Sharma.